 Connection - a way to connect to external data sources.
 In order to perform data integration operations, you first need to create a connection.

-Format - a data exchange format, such as CSV, JSON, Excel, etc. When data objects are involved, for example when working with web services or files, you need to describe all the formats required for the data exchange.
+Format - a data exchange format, such as CSV, JSON, Excel, etc. When data objects are involved, when working with web services or files for example, you need to describe all the formats required for the data exchange.

 Flow - a data integration flow, which combines one or more transformations.

 Event-driven flow - flow executed when a certain event occurs and the listener receives an event.

 Schedule - a way to automatically execute flows, based on pre-configured time intervals.

 Source-to-destination transformation - the most common transformation.
 Etlworks Integrator extracts data from the source, transforms it and loads it into the destination.

 Source - the FROM part of a source-to-destination transformation.

 Destination - the TO part of a source-to-destination transformation.